 One big difference between Sync.com and SpiderOak is the amount of space you get for your money.
 Sync.com is one of the best deals in cloud storage and it offers an excellent free plan, as well.

-Sync.com offers two plans for individuals — Personal Mini and Pro Solo — with the latter having several tiers.
-The Personal Mini plan offers 200GB of cloud storage for a modest sum of $60 per year.
-Prices for the Pro Solo plan range from $96 per year for 2TB of storage to a whopping 4TB of storage for $180 per year.
-However, you don’t have a monthly option.
+Sync.com offers three plans for individuals — Personal, Solo Basic and Solo Pro.
+The Personal plan offers 200GB of cloud storage for a modest sum of $60 per year.
+Solo Basic costs $96 per year for 2TB and Solo Pro costs $240 per year for 6TB of storage.
+However, the only monthly option available is with the Solo Pro plan.

 SpiderOak One’s pricing, although somewhat reasonable, won’t make you high five your accountant.
 Its smallest capacity plan offers 150GB for $69 per year, but considering that it’s a backup service, you’ll probably want at least as much storage as the hard drive you’re using.

 Like Sync.com, SpiderOak One has a 2TB plan, although it’s quite a bit more expensive at $149 annually.
-Its top-tier plan comes at a price of $320 per year for 5TB of storage — nearly twice the price of Sync.com’s 4TB plan, albeit with an extra terabyte of cloud storage space.
+Its top-tier plan comes at a price of $320 per year for 5TB of storage — much more than Sync.com’s 6TB plan.

 There’s no free plan, either, but there is a 21-day free trial.

 If you’re looking for the most bang for your buck, Sync.com trounces SpiderOak One with relative ease.
-About the only advantage you get with SpiderOak One is that you can pay a monthly fee (the prices will be a tad higher than the per-year ones), while Sync.com requires an annual commitment.
+About the only advantage you get with SpiderOak One is that you can pay a monthly fee on all of its plans (the prices will be a tad higher than the per-year ones), while Sync.com’s first two plans require an annual commitment.

 However, despite the advantage Sync.com has in pricing, SpiderOak was built for backup and Sync.com just can’t match it in this category.
 SpiderOak One easily wins the first round in this comparison.